oniani/miniml/README.md

 - Implement network layers
 - Implement loss function(s?)
 - Implement Adam optimizer
-- More tests! (maybe use a monadic test-generator like Hypothesis?)
+- More tests (maybe use a monadic test-generator like Hypothesis?)

 ## References